scipy/scipy/doc/source/roadmap-detailed.rst

 Ideas for new features:

   - Spline fitting routines with better user control.
-  - Integration and differentiation and arithmetic routines for splines
   - Transparent tensor-product splines.
   - NURBS support.
   - Mesh refinement and coarsening of B-splines and corresponding tensor products.